2 minutes estimated reading time

 Lisa, a former colleague from Yahoo! has joined a crafty startup.
+The Yahoo! alumni network has a bit of a reputation with crafty startups.
+Hack Day pioneer Chad Dickerson was instrumental in the growth of Etsy.
 My Mum now has a compelling web application:

 In a nutshell, Wool and the Gang is a knitwear brand where you can either buy our designs hand-knit by artisans in Peru or you can buy a kit to make it yourself.
 We have some pretty exciting plans which I can’t go in to detail here but suffice it to say I’m excited and so are a number of investors here in the UK.